#enums #proc-macro #variant #constant #const #macro-derive

 3. Every possible value maps to an enum variant

-• Note: For reverse associations that return more than 1 argument, it is possible to use wildcards for specific arguments (eg (5, _)).
+• Note: For reverse associations that take more than 1 argument, it is possible to use wildcards for specific arguments (eg (5, _)).
 This macro does not attempt to re-order this in the same way it does to catch-all wildcards (_).
 The match arm will be placed exactly where it appears in the column of enum attributes.

 Currently, there is no way for reverse associations to map to tuple or struct-like variants.